Keith Floyd: Career

 He bought and ran the Maltsters Arms in Tuckenhay, Devon in the late 1980s.
-When Floyd was not running the kitchen, chefs included Jean Christophe Novelli.
+When Floyd was not running the kitchen, chefs included Jean-Christophe Novelli.
 He was more often seen at the bar than in the kitchen.
 The failure of the Maltsters led to his bankruptcy.

 Despite TV success, Floyd continued to have financial problems and personal conflicts.
 He was declared bankrupt in 1996.
 The Daily Mirror claims that this happened after he personally guaranteed an order for £36,000 of drinks.
 He lived in Kinsale, County Cork, Ireland for a time in the mid-1990s.

 In April 2008 he travelled to Singapore and Thailand in pursuit of new business ventures in Southeast Asia.
 Until his death he was actively involved in his restaurant Floyd's Brasserie, located at the Burasari Resort on the popular Thai island of Phuket.
 This was his first Asian restaurant and Phuket's first ever celebrity chef restaurant, drawing a large following of Floyd fans who remembered his many TV series and cookbooks.

 Floyd travelled widely to cook local dishes and entertain people around the world.
-His cooking shows were often marked by a tendency to consume wine during the preparation of the food.

 A documentary Keith Meets Keith, featuring actor and comedian Keith Allen interviewing Floyd, was broadcast on Channel 4 on 14 September 2009 and watched by nearly one million people.
-In the programme, Floyd was severely critical of modern television chefs for promoting themselves more than the food.
-Floyd admitted that away from the cameras, he often drank too much out of loneliness.
+In the programme Floyd was severely critical of modern television chefs for promoting themselves more than the food.
+Floyd admitted away from the cameras that he often drank too much out of loneliness.
 It later emerged that Floyd had collapsed and died a few hours before the broadcast.

 In 2020, Floyd was the subject of 'Keith Floyd's Bristol', a documentary presented by Xander Brett.
 It was produced by Burst Radio, later broadcast on BBC Radio Bristol to mark eleven years since his death.